Chesterfield Observer closing local newspaper

 The owners said in a statement that “the financial realities largely caused by the 2020 pandemic had become insurmountable” and they decided to shutter the newspaper.

-Greg Pearson founded the Chesterfield Observer in 1995 and ran it until he sold it to the McCrackens in 2014.
+Greg Pearson founded the Chesterfield Observer in 1995 and ran it until 2014.

 "I birthed the Observer in 1995 and it grew to become the largest circulation weekly newspaper in Virginia, with almost 71,000 copies in 2014 when I sold it.
 I feel as if I have lost child," Pearson said.